 So, the moment your body doesn’t feel like you need the muscle anymore, you may start losing it.

 If you stop resistance training, you tell your body that you don’t need to keep that muscle anymore.
-Why would it want to burn extra calories everyday when it’s not necessary?
+Why would it want to burn extra calories every day when it’s not necessary?
 That decreases your chance of survival.
 At least, if you look at it from an energy efficiency perspective.

-Your body wants to burn as few calories as possible, and store as much as possible.
-That way, you won’t run out of energy, and can live for a long time.
+Your body wants to burn as few calories as possible and store as much as possible.
+That way, you won’t run out of energy and can live for a long time.

 Obviously, that would be very unhealthy.
 The problem is, your body doesn’t realize that ...
 It’s just responding to what you do to it.

 So, if you don’t use your muscles, you’ll lose them.
 No, it won’t happen overnight.
-However it will be inevitable if you take enough time off.
+However, it will be inevitable if you take enough time off.
 That doesn't mean you can't regain this muscle!

 What Else Makes You Lose Muscle?

-Like I said earlier, your diet is a crucial component to building muscle.
+Like I said earlier, your diet is a crucial component of building muscle.
 The same can be said for maintaining muscle.
 No, I'm not just talking about the quality of the food you eat either.

 I’m mainly talking about your calorie intake and your protein intake.